anngroong/podcasts/content/episode/303-pietro-shakarian-russia-ukraine-armenia-artsakh-nagorno-karabakh-in-geopolitical-context.md

 ### Russia & Ukraine

-Let’s talk about one of our favorite non-Armenian topics: Ukraine.
 This is an event that’s had immense consequences on Armenia’s geopolitical fate; but it’s not just that, this is a worldwide event with global consequences.
 Most observers are waiting to see how the war in Ukraine will shake out, because they expect that its outcome will determine the so-called “new world order”.

-Pietro, during the war and up to about 6-7 months ago, people like former British Prime Minister Boris Johnson were [visiting Kiev](https://responsiblestatecraft.org/2022/09/02/diplomacy-watch-why-did-the-west-stop-a-peace-deal-in-ukraine/) and making sure that Zelensky would not hold any peace talks aimed at ending or even “freezing” the conflict.
+About 6-7 months ago, people like former British Prime Minister Boris Johnson were [visiting Kiev](https://responsiblestatecraft.org/2022/09/02/diplomacy-watch-why-did-the-west-stop-a-peace-deal-in-ukraine/) and making sure that Zelensky would not hold any peace talks aimed at ending or even “freezing” the conflict.
 Since then, a lot has happened.
-As we noted earlier, $10’s of billions later, western support for the war is on the rocks.
+As we noted earlier, tens of billions of dollars later, western support for the war is on the rocks.

 **Questions:**
 * Where does the war stand today?
 Who’s winning, who’s losing, or maybe it’d be more politically correct to ask: are there winners and losers in this war?